AsadJav/ShortIOSDK/README.md

 Click Save to update the Digital Asset Links.

+### 🚦 Step 3: Enable the Link in "Open by Default"
+1. Build and install your app on the device.
+2. Go to **App Settings > Open by Default**.
+3. Tap on **“Add link”** under the **Open by Default** section.
+4. Add your URL and make sure to enable the checkbox for your link.

 ### ✅ Final Checklist
 * App is signed with the correct keystore.
 * The domain is verified on Short.io.
 * The intent-filter is added in AndroidManifest.xml.
 * App is installed from Play Store or via direct install (for testing with ADB).

 Once these steps are complete, clicking a Short.io link (with your domain) will open the app directly if installed.